Changing terms and conditions of employment – ACAS publishes guidance

 For employers requiring advice on furloughing staff and redundancies, Knight-Webb Solicitors offer a competitive, fixed-fee service based on the number of affected employees.

-As a result of the economic impact of the COVID-19 pandemic, the government has introduced the Coronavirus Job Retention Scheme.
+As a result of the economic impact of the COVID-19 pandemic, the Government introduced the Coronavirus Job Retention Scheme.
 The scheme is intended to avoid redundancies by alleviating the pressure on employers to continue paying wages in full during the crisis period.

 Government guidance on the Furlough Scheme can be found at: